 3. Monitor your calories

 Keeping tabs on your health?
 It’s always a good idea to know how many calories are going into your body at meal times.
 Alexa can tell you the nutritional information of pretty much any ingredient.
-Enable skills like Track by Nutritionix to help you monitor caloric intake.
+Enable skills liketo help you monitor caloric intake.
 Whether you want to know how many calories are in your favorite Greek yogurt, or how much sugar is in that Pop-Tart you’re about to sneak, ask and you shall receive.

 4. Make margaritas

 Making the perfect cocktail requires precision, experience, a good amount of training, and a perfect recipe.
 After all, many bartenders undergo special courses and even schooling to learn how to make these alcoholic drinks.
 Luckily, Alexa has a skill supplied by, which gives users immediate answers to all mixology-related questions.
 Simply say, “Alexa, ask The Bartender how to make a Sex on the Beach,” and the device will read you the instructions.
 With approximately 12,000 recipes to choose from, it’s safe to say you’ll probably never run out of new drinks to try.
 Keep in mind that this skill is categorized as “for mature audiences,” and Alexa will let you know that only users who are 21 years and older can use the skill.

 Sure, adults are probably supposed to know that there are 16 tablespoons in a cup.
 But let’s be honest here: most people forgot that right after 4th grade.
 Never fear, Alexa is here.
 Simply ask Alexa, and the not-mathematically-challenged voice assistant will give you any conversion you want.
 Whether you need to convert tablespoons to milliliters, gallons to teaspoons, or ounces to some other measurement you forgot the conversions for, Alexa is there to provide a quick answer.